-Lucas Smith Receiving The Reward of Community Spirit
+Lucas Smith Receiving The Spirit of Community Award

 I was diagnosed with Autism at the age of 6 and perceived as some as different.
 Starting in preschool I myself experienced bullying by being hit, bitten and ridiculed and since that time have wanted others to feel accepted In this world, bring awareness and understanding to individuals affected with Autism, reduce bullying and suicides, create a safe place and make a difference in the lives of others and my community.
 Through my volunteer work I found GAB and became an upstander.